andyholmes/gnome-shell-extension-mconnect/README.md

 ### Dependencies

-The extension is known to work with Gnome Shell 3.24.x, but other recent versions may also work.
+The extension is known to work with Gnome Shell 3.24.x, but other recent versions may also work; please report your results.
 Additionally, either KDE Connect or MConnect must be installed.
-Optional features and their requirements include:
+Optional features and their requirements
+include:

 **Google Contacts Auto-complete in SMS Application**
 * Gnome Online Accounts with at least one Google account